ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Descriptors (Tags)/Living.md

   - rules/gameplay/descriptor/creature/type
   - idea
 ---
-A living creature is a [[../../../World/Cosmology/Planes of Existence/Prime/Prime|Material World]] native.
+A living creature is a [[Prime|Material World]] native.
 Living creatures are categorised based on the main element of their biology.
 - Carbon
 - Energy
 - Phosphorous